Sustainability is a hot topic at the moment and fast becoming a core focus for individuals, organisations and governments across the globe.

 Larger organisations are already reaping the rewards by implementing these policies with reports of lower absenteeism, a more engaged workforce, retention of staff and a pick of the top candidates as they specifically start to seek them out.

 The trends in individuals seeking better balance with a focus on overall ‘wellbeing’ is undeniable.
-With it being so dominant in the news, blogs, social media, as well as the huge rise of digital platforms supporting the health and wellbeing trend with websites and apps on the rise; ‘Better Help’ for online counselling to ‘Glow Guides’ for exercise and nutrition and website platforms like ‘sign up genius’ to provide help in your community, it’s increasingly evident that creativity and technology is helping build and grow communities and create sustainable solutions and options not only for the environment but for individuals, society and in turn the economy.
+With it being so dominant in the news, blogs, social media, as well as the huge rise of digital platforms supporting the health and wellbeing trend with websites and apps on the rise; ‘Better Help’ for online counselling to ‘Glow Guides’ for exercise and nutrition and website platforms like ‘sign up genius’ to provide help in your community, it’s increasingly evident that creativity and technology are helping build and grow communities and create sustainable solutions and options not only for the environment but for individuals, society and in turn the economy.

-So… are you taking steps towards a creating a sustainable workplace or what does one look like to you? #SustainableWorkplace.
+So… are you taking steps towards creating a sustainable workplace or what does one look like to you? #SustainableWorkplace.